Real Estate Fraud

 Our Arizona real estate lawyers are also available to represent victims of fraudulent mortgage lending, or predatory mortgage servicing, who purchased property at an inflated price as a result of an inflated appraisal or other fraudulent scams.

 Our real estate fraud attorneys handle cases of nondisclosure of defects and fraudulent sale of lands or conversion of property.
 Contact us or call 602-277-4441 to speak to a real estate fraud lawyer at Platt & Westby, P.C., for experienced legal advice and representation.
 We are committed to prosecuting cases of real estate and mortgage fraud to the fullest extent.
-Arizona law permits injured citizens to sue for and recover in civil court up to three times the amount of their damages, plus court costs and attorneys fees.
 For your convenience, we serve clients from six office locations in the Phoenix area, including Scottsdale, Tempe, Mesa, Chandler, Goodyear, and Glendale, Arizona.

 *Lenders are also common victims of real estate fraud however Platt & Westby, P.C., does not represent lenders.